Blog

 While the Department of Labor and Division of Human Rights have developed model training programs and resources, an employer may provide their own training program so long as it meets certain requirements.

-New York employers looking for annual sexual harassment prevention training can inquire about EBC HCM's Core HR services, which include an online training portal that includes sexual harassment training program.
+New York employers looking for annual sexual harassment prevention training can inquire about EBC HCM's Core HR services, which include an online training portal that includes a sexual harassment training program.

 Latest Updates to New York Sexual Harassment Prevention Requirements